MartinYang75/download-files-from-EARTHDATA/README.md

 # NASA Earthdata CMR Downloader

-A lightweight and efficient Python script to bulk download satellite data (such as OCO-2 and OCO-3) from NASA's Earthdata portal using the Common Metadata Repository (CMR) API.
+A lightweight and efficient Python script to bulk download data from NASA's Earthdata portal using the Common Metadata Repository (CMR) API.

 It supports spatial and temporal filtering, automatic `.netrc` authentication configuration, and multi-threaded concurrent downloads with a progress bar.